What Is Indoor Wellness Pool Design?

 - Principles of biophilic design to re-link the people with the natural elements in the indoor environment.

-Balance between performance and atmosphere is what constitutes the real indoor wellness pool design.
+The balance between performance and atmosphere is what constitutes the real indoor wellness pool design.

 How It Differs from Traditional Indoor Pools